Gresham's law: Theory

 The law states that any circulating currency consisting of both "good" and "bad" money (both forms required to be accepted at equal value under legal tender law) quickly becomes dominated by the "bad" money.
-This is because people spending money will hand over the "bad" coins rather than the "good" ones, keeping the "good" ones for themselves.
+This is because people spending money will hand over the "bad" coins rather than the "good" ones, keeping the "good" ones.
 Legal tender laws act as a form of price control.
 In such a case, the intrinsically less valuable money is preferred in exchange, because people prefer to save the intrinsically more valuable money.

-Imagine that a customer with several silver sixpence coins purchases an item which costs five pence.
+Imagine that a customer with several silver sixpence coins purchases an item that costs five pence.
 Some of the customer's coins are more debased, while others are less so – but legally, they are all mandated to be of equal value.
 The customer would prefer to retain the better coins, and so offers the shopkeeper the most debased one.
 In turn, the shopkeeper must give one penny in change, and has every reason to give the most debased penny.
 Thus, the coins that circulate in the transaction will tend to be of the most debased sort available to the parties.

 A stack of twenty Walking Liberty half dollars (left), which contain 90% silver.
 In an example of Gresham's law, these coins were quickly hoarded by the public after the Coinage Act of 1965 debased half dollars to contain only 40% silver, and then were debased entirely in 1971 to base cupronickel (right).